Resolution of The Problem of Evil [“the Meaning of Life”] — Short Version

 Introduction

-Elsewhere in this blog, I have posted my 6000-word paper that • presents my resolution of The [Formal] Problem of Evil and • fleshes out the attendant picture of Heaven and Earth.
+Elsewhere in this blog, I have posted my 6000-word paper that • presents my resolution of The [Formal] Problem of Evil and • tersely fleshes out the attendant picture of Heaven and Earth.

 My core argument is a philosophical argument.
 The idea is that… if you can not fault the premises, and you can not fault the formal argumentation, you must accept the conclusion.
 That is why people make philosophical arguments.
 [I am presupposing that the Bible is appropriate and sufficient to establish a premise.]